 The term Turing-complete means a computer that can run the same calculations as a Turing machine.
 Turing machines can get into infinite loops, and the EVM cannot because it would run out of gas, so it's only quasi-Turing-complete.

-stack machine is a computer that stores intermediate data not in registers, but in a stack.
+A stack machine is a computer that stores intermediate data not in registers, but in a stack.
 This is the preferred architecture for virtual machines because it is easy to implement meaning that bugs, and security vulnerabilities, are a lot less likely.

 The EVM also has a volatile space called memory which is used to store data during execution.
 This memory is organized into 32-byte words.